tagion/tagion/docs/docs/tools/hirpc.md

 -o    --output Output filename (Default stdout)
--m    --method method name for the hirpc to generate -d --dartinput dart inputs sep. by comma or multiple args for multiples generated differently for each cmd -p     --pkeys pkeys sep. by comma or multiple args for multiple entries -h      --help This help information.
+-m    --method method name for the hirpc to generate -d --dartinput dart inputs sep. by comma or multiple args for multiples generated differently for each cmd -R  --response Analyzer a HiRPC response
+-r    --result Dumps the result of HiRPC response
+-p     --pkeys pkeys sep. by comma or multiple args for multiple entries -h      --help This help information.
 ```